Hidden Retained Reflexes Contributing to Poor Core Stability and W-Sitting This article provides information about…

 Retained Primitive Reflexes that Cause Sensory Sensitivities, Reading Delays, Fear and Fight or Flight

 Most children in the classroom (about 80 percent) are healthy and active kids that excel in the classroom.
-However, the other 20 percent of students we see on a regular basis (several that are still mainstream students) often struggle in different areas of learning and sometimes have developmental delays.
+However, the other 20 percent of students (several that are still mainstream students) often struggle in different areas of learning and sometimes have developmental delays.
 Several of these students are bothered by loud noises, bright light, strong smells, and different textures or they are in constant fight or flight mode, have anxiety and several fears.
 All of these factors prevent the child from focusing and concentrating long enough to learn in the classroom.

 What most parents don’t realize is that these issues are connected, but in different ways.
 The root problem is typically caused by not one, but two retained primitive reflexes that the child “held onto” after they were born.
 While one reflex causes your child to experience sensory issues like sensitivities to sounds (buzzing lights, pencils writing on paper) and textures (tags in clothing, food), the other causes instant fight or flight mode (runs from teachers or other kids), meltdowns, extreme anxiety (cries in the corner of the classroom) and fears (won’t go into the classroom, apprehensive of new toys or surroundings).

 The Moro reflex and the Fear Paralysis reflex are two separate reflexes that often work hand-in-hand together, but they cause different, yet similar types issues within your child.
 Because they often work together, they can either allow or hinder your child’s classroom performance.

 Before a child can even begin to read, write and spell, these two reflexes (often called a duet because they work together), must be integrated or the child’s chances of learning can be very slim.
 Overtime, children may learn to cope with these issues, but they may not fully reach their academic potential because these retained reflexes continue to hold them back.